Dorson/CSS-Dark-Mode-and-color-switch/README.md

 # CSS Dark Mode and Color Theme Switch

-Flexible DarkMode AND multi color theme switch for Websites and apps.
+Flexible Dark / Night Mode AND multi color theme switch for Websites and apps.
 All basis CSS, clean Java Script and decentralized too !
 It's nice to have sunset colors during the evening :-)